Seahawks mailbag: What’s up with Ed Dickson, why not keep Damore’ea Stringfellow on practice squad, and more

 A: That’s a fair question that’s hard to answer without being in the rooms when those decisions were made — and it’ll be interesting to hear at some point if more comes out about this.
 To recap quickly, after being waived by Seattle Saturday in the cutdown to 53, Darboh — a receiver taken in the third round out of Michigan in 2017 — was claimed by New England Sunday.
 He then was waived by the Pats on Tuesday with a designation that he failed his physical with a later report that he will need surgery.

 The Seahawks, by waiving Darboh without the injured designation on Saturday, were clearly indicating they thought he was healthy enough to play.
+Recall, in fact, that coach Pete Carroll had said the day before the final preseason game against the Raiders that they expected Darboh to play.

+Darboh didn’t, and here was what Carroll said afterward: “We almost had him cleared to play.
+They just felt like it was better to not do it one more time.
+So, we held him out.”

 One thing to keep in mind is that different doctors and teams can make different diagnosis of injuries.

-Seattle’s hope — as the Seahawks even wrote in a press release about the moves made that day — was that Darboh would re-sign to the practice squad if he cleared waivers.
+Seattle’s hope — as the Seahawks even wrote in a press release about the moves made that day — was that Darboh would re-sign to the practice squad if he cleared waivers (the release called both Darboh and QB Alex McGough “strong candidates to make the team’s practice squad.”)

 Instead, he was claimed by the Patriots, who then gave him their own physical with the apparent finding of something that will require surgery (exactly what has not been detailed).

 Waiving him with the failed physical designation means any team that might want to claim him knows there is an injury.
-But unlike being waived as injured it simply means that if Darboh clears waivers he then becomes a free agent.
+But unlike being waived as injured it simply means that if Darboh clears waivers he then becomes a free agent instead of reverting to the Patriots’ Injured Reserve list.
 So his future is pretty unclear at the moment.

 If Seattle had placed him on IR Saturday he would not have been eligible to play for the rest of the season — he could could only return after eight weeks if he was put on IR once the initial 53-man roster was set.